Garage Door Repair and Services

 If you lose power and use the disconnect switch, you’ll need to reattach it to use your garage door motor to open and close your door again.
+It will be easiest to reattach this hook when your car is not in the garage, as you’ll need to place a step ladder underneath the motor to reach it.
 Open the door all the way and then reattach this hook.
 Then try opening or closing the door again with your transmitter, and you should be all set.

 • Garage Door Does its Own Thing

 A possibility—although an unlikely one—is that if you have an opener manufactured before 1993, one of your neighbors might have the same type of device (using the same wave frequency) with the same transmission code.